77Rev/77Rev/README.md

 - 🧲 Fun fact 3: I love the SCP universe and the related lore.

 ### 👾 Hobbies
-- Cybersecurity: information security and defensive cybersecurity in particular.
+- Cybersecurity: information security, defensive & offensive cybersecurity
-- Worldbuilding
+- Worldbuilding (I am also planning on writing books based on it in the future)

 ### 💾 Technical Skills
 - Bash